aelkc/interview_1/README.md

 ``

 Note:
-- Ignore the negetive quantity value in calculation, it could be a rubbish data
+- Ignore the negative quantity value in calculation, it could be a rubbish data
+- Feed transaction 'Quantity' wrong spelling in json file, handle it with correct spelling on variable name

 ##### 3. Convert project to maven